Support in Kentucky (2026)

 How Child Support Is Calculated

-Under KRS 403.212, Kentucky’s child support calculation begins with each parent’s adjusted monthly gross income.
-Gross income includes wages, salaries, commissions, bonuses, self-employment income, pensions, rental income, and most other sources of income.
+Under KRS 403.212, Kentucky uses the income shares model for child support.
+The calculation begins with each parent’s adjusted monthly gross income, which includes wages, salaries, commissions, bonuses, self-employment income, pensions, rental income, and most other sources of income.
 The court may impute income to a parent who is voluntarily unemployed or underemployed without reasonable cause.

 After adjustments for items such as maintenance paid to a former spouse and support obligations for other children, the parents’ adjusted incomes are combined.
 The combined figure is applied to the Kentucky child support guidelines table, which specifies a base support obligation depending on the combined income and the number of children.